robincornett/send-images-rss/readme.txt

 = I uploaded a large image to my post, but inserted a smaller version of it.
 The feed output a large version instead of the small.
 Can I change that? =

 Yes, you can change that.
 By default, the plugin simply looks to see if an email appropriate size image exists, and uses that, but this behavior will override small images in your posts if that large version exists.
-To make sure that the small image is used even if the large one exists, add this filter to your site, either in your functions.php file or a functionality plugin:
+To make sure that the small image is used even if the large one exists, disable the "Change Small Images" setting in the plugin's settings page.

-    add_filter( 'send_images_rss_change_small_images', '__return_false' );

 Note to iThemes Security users: if you are using the HackRepair.com blacklist feature, you will not be able to make use of this filter, because it blocks how Send Images to RSS retrieves image data in the feed.
 I would **not** suggest disabling the security feature just to be able to use this filter.